 ASPI Critical Technology Tracker showing United States and Japan technology comparison — web application by Mude Canberra

-For ASPI, the platform lifted the visibility of the ICPC’s research, ratcheted up the public-facing standard for think tank data work, and gave the team a tool they continue to build on.
+For ASPI, the platform lifted the visibility of the ICPC’s research, ratcheted up the public-facing standard for think tank data work, and gave the team a data platform they continue to build on.

 ASPI Critical Technology Tracker showing quantum computing research data — policy research data visualisation by Mude creative agency Canberra